Why am I not able to connect to pypi.python.org?

-To align with the changes introduced to PyPi, on April 18, we released Artifactory patch versions 5.8.9, Artifactory 5.9.5 and Artifactory 5.10.3, that support the new PyPI repository at its new URL and with its new structure.
+To align with the changes introduced by PyPi on April 18, we released Artifactory patch versions 5.8.9, 5.9.5 and 5.10.3, which supports the new PyPI repository at its new URL and with its new structure.

-For details about the latest patches that support the new PyPI repository, please refer to the JFrog Artifactory Release Notes.
+For more details regarding the latest relevant patches, please refer to our Release Notes.

-You can download these patch versions from JFrog Bintray.
+You may download these patches from JFrog Bintray.

 Upgrade Artifactory to the latest patch corresponding to your current version.

 After the upgrade, in the PyPI remote repository configuration:

 Still Having Problems?

 JFrog will continue to support you through this transition.
-If you have any problems using the new PyPI index in Artifactory, or have any other questions regarding this change, please contact email@example.com and we will be happy to assist you.
+If you have any problems using the new PyPI index in Artifactory, or have any other questions regarding this change, please contact firstname.lastname@example.org and we will be happy to assist.